Andrew-Bubar/C-Ya/README.md

 As well as for those who just want to wip up an application quickly.

 I used gcc as my compialer, and vsCode as my IDE (as I'm sure is obvious).

+CURRENT BUGS:

+1. SetGameName currently doesn't work sadly.
+Though I put progress of that on the back burner as I work on rendering as of writting.